 - Scapegoating hides the fact that parents need to take responsibility for their own parenting actions rather than avoiding them.

 - The scapegoat does things in frustration, in order to deal with the lack of acceptance, and sadness he is experiencing.
 Blaming makes this worse.

 - Families focused on blame don’t model healthy accountability.
 Blaming is a dead-end and it is serious damaging to the one being constantly blamed.

 Fortunately there are better ways to solve problems rather than blaming a scapegoat.
 Assuming the best of our challenging children is a good place to start.
 Next, we need to understand, that for children, behaviour is a form of communication. .
 If one of your children is causing a problem, it is likely because he or she doesn’t feel good on the inside.

-Here is a quick reference to help you create positive family dynamics:
+Here is a reference to help you create positive family dynamics:

-- If you are emotional and feeling like you want to blame.
-Take a break.
-Come back to it when you are totally in control of yourself.
+- If you hear yourself blaming (You did _____, You are so _____), STOP.
+Take a break if you need.
+Come back when you are in control of yourself.